 Experience the life of a working Museum scientist as you view the Specimen Preparation Area (SPA) on the 6th floor.
 Talk to scientific staff using the 2-way microphone as they prepare and conserve specimens collected from around the world.

-On Monday and Fridays you can see V Factor volunteers at work in the SPA.
+On Thursdays you can see V Factor volunteers at work in the SPA.

 Zoom in on tiny creatures in beautiful microscopic detail using the touch-screens at the Look closer display on the 6th floor.
 Have fun trying to identify and match the mystery specimen with help from your science guide on the accompanying video.